svn2github/curl-cdk/branches/v1.0/CDK-DS/code/docs/en/dguide/samples/blazeds/curl-samples/README.txt

         [installdir]/tomcat/webapps/blazeds-curl-samples

     directory.

     A curl-license-5.dat file for use with http://localhost urls can be found in your Curl installation.
 For example, if you installed the Curl IDE on Windows in the location C:\Program Files\Curl Corporation\ then you can find a license file in the

     C:\Program Files\Curl Corporation\Surge\7\ide\etc\localhost

+    directory, and a Pro licence file in the

+    C:\Program Files\Curl Corporation\Surge\7\ide\etc\localhost-pro

     directory.
-If you installed a Pro IDE then look in

-    C:\Program Files\Curl Corporation\Surge\7\ide\etc\localhost-pro

   * Create and deploy a curl-access.txt file in the